top of page

 We think it is about the journey, the destination, the experiences, the adventure and the story.

-I first saw the grizzly bear's giant head half a kilometer downstream on the river bar.
+I first saw the grizzly bear's giant head half a kilometer downstream.
 I knew by the way he snapped it toward me that my day had just shifted in intensity.
-His eyes were human.
-They were hazel and burned with disdain and even from that distance I could see how disapproving they were.
+His eyes were human, piercing hazel and burning with disdain, and even from that distance I could see how disapproving they were.
 We stopped in our tracks, talking each other through a hasty decision matrix.
-We could go back up and over Anderson Pass or we could wait, or we could move forward.
+Go back up and over Anderson Pass in fresh snow, wait, or move forward.
 Luckily, after several minutes he ambled off into the willows, and after half an hour, my partner and I moved down the braided riverbed.
 That was the wrong choice.

 As we passed the cut bank that he had climbed to enter the woods, we heard grunts and crashing branches.
 He shot out of the woods, splashing into the river toward us.
 He covered the 100 yards in 9 seconds.
 Faster than the fastest olympic sprinter but interminably long in the moment .
-His approach was feral and shocking but I noticed something about myself in that second that was gifted to me and would become a power.
+His approach was feral, violent and shocking.
+As he closed the distance I noticed something about myself in that second that I couldn't grasp in the moment but would become my superpower in life.
 Time slowed to a standstill and every micro-element of existence became stunningly bright and real.
 I noticed the water shaking from the fur behind his intense amber eyes.
 I looked at the sky and noticed a plane's contrail.
-I saw the furled edge of a last fireweed bloom stand sentry against a blurred backdrop and I felt my own heart beating its final few hardest beats.
+I saw the furled edge of a last fireweed bloom standing against a blurred, blue backdrop and I felt my own heart beating its final few hardest beats.

 It was incredibly calm and peaceful.
 I remember thinking, the next few moments will be painful.
 He will swat at me with his long claws then pounce on my back as I try to stay stomach down, guarding my vital organs and trying to keep my ears from being torn from my scalp.
 He will crunch my skull and if I am lucky he will leave Julie alone as he works me over.
 After 3 or 4 long moments it will be over.

 It was the most impactful and moving summer of my life.
-I was involved in search and rescues, flew with the park pilot to inholdings west of the park, led guided hikes, and patrolled the backcountry to check on hikers and climbers.
+I was involved in search and rescues, flew with the park pilot to inholdings west of the park and landed on Kahiltna in the high altitude Llama Heli.
+I led guided hikes, and patrolled the backcountry to check on hikers and climbers.
 It was the greatest job.
 "I liked it, and I was good at it."

 What I found over the subsequent seasons as a Hut Warden in New Zealand, an Outdoor Educator and Life Guard on the North Shore of Oahu and a Ranger in Denali, is that I loved sharing with people my zest for the beauty I was experiencing.
 I wanted to show people where the little nooks and crannies were and I wanted to make sure they were safe, well fed and taken care of.
 More than anything, I wanted to bring them joy.